triggerjs/trigger/README.md

 In `exact` mode, `--color` becomes `blue` when the value is `5`, and becomes the default when the value is not `5`.

-The design of adding `!` to the value of `tg-filter` is the demand is exclusive to the the attribute.
+The design of adding `!` to the value of `tg-filter` is the demand is exclusive to the attribute.
 Establishing another attribute for the mode is unnecessary or even leads to the misunderstanding.

 ## Value Inheritance